petzval/btferret/windows/README.md

 connected to the PiZero to check what happens.
 Plug into PC.
 It should boot up, start btfdongle, and report "COM open/Bluetooth OK".
 It is now waiting for commands from BTferret running on the PC.
 Check on the PC via: right click Start/Device manager/Ports (COM & LPT) which should list the dongle as a USB Serial Device (COM port).
-Note the number, but it may change every time the PC is started.
+Note the COM number, but it may change every time the PC is started.

 ## 2-3 Windows Instructions